Peetz0r/call-recorder/README.md

 Open your file manager and browse to `~/Call Recorder`.
 There should be one `.oga` file now.

+You can check the logs via `journalctl -f --user --unit call-recorder`

 ## Limitations ##

 For now, it only records microphone audio.
 Therefore the results are best wen using the speaker, not earpiece.